logo

 Comments

-The autumn, winter and spring have been good this year.
-Rain fall has been average and well distributed, with plenty of sunshine days in winter.
-Pasture growth from June to December has been better than previous years and spring growth was on target.
+Pasture growth from June to December was been better than previous years and spring growth was on target.
 November had a higher than average rainfall but there were many windy and sunny days in between so conditions never got too wet.

-The herd went on to once a day milking on December 8th, (similar time to last season).
-This is for lifestyle reasons and to benefit the cows.
+The herd went on to once a day milking on December 8th, (similar time to last season), for lifestyle reasons and to benefit the cows.

 Having information from Halter has made decision making so much easier.
 In August Pasture pro was released and this has now replaced other methods of pasture cover and growth rate assessment.